Image Segmentation: From FCN to SAM 2

 What is Image Segmentation?

 Image segmentation is the task of dividing an image into meaningful regions at the pixel level.
 Unlike object detection (which draws bounding boxes), segmentation produces exact masks that follow object boundaries.
+Unlike classification (which assigns one label to an entire image), segmentation labels every single pixel.

 There are three types of segmentation: